United States forms

 - When supplementing I-485 — G-1651 provides additional required information

-- Including both a money order and a Form G-1450 in the same submission package, even if their combined total matches the required fee, is a common mistake.
+- Including both a money order and a G-1450 in the same package, even if their combined total meets the required fee, is a common mistake.

-- Ensure your check is dated within the past 365 days.
+- Failing to ensure your check is dated within the last 365 days.

-- Failing to include the accurate routing and account number on Form G-1650.
+- Failing to include the accurate routing and account numbers on Form G-1650.

 - Combining Form G-1450 and Form G-1650 in a single package.